Mapping CO Ice in a Star-Forming Filament in the 3 kpc Arm with JWST: Results

 where $h$ is Planck's constant, $Q_{rot}$ is the rotational partition function, $g_u$ is the degeneracy, $E_u$ is the energy of the upper energy level, $k_B$ is the Boltzmann constant, $\nu$ is the frequency of the transition, the sum of relative intensities $R_i = 1$ for $\Delta J = 1$ transitions, $f$ is the filling factor assumed to be 1, $T_{ex}$ is the excitation temperature, $\int T_R d\nu$ is the integrated intensity, $T_{bg}$ is the temperature of cosmic microwave background, $J_\nu(T)$ is the planck function, the line strength $S=\frac{J_u}{2J_u+1}$ for linear molecules where $J_u$ is the upper energy level, and the value for the molecular electric dipole moment ($\mu$) is from the Jet Propulsion Laboratory (JPL) Molecular Spectroscopy database and spectral line catalog \citep{Pickett1998}.
 We also used constants from The Cologne Database for Molecular Spectroscopy \citep{Muller2001, Muller2005, Endres2016}.
-We assume a temperature of \SI{10}{K} for the filament, and use the integrated intensity of the filament in \ce{^13CO} and \ce{C^18O} $J=1\rightarrow0$ to calculate the column densities for both molecules.
-We expect a temperature of \SI{10}{K} because the filament is embedded in a molecular cloud and is not subject to strong radiation or turbulence.
-The peak intensity of the measured \ce{^12CO} toward the filament is \SI{10.8}{K}, so if we assume the \ce{^12CO} is optically thick, then $T_B=T_{ex}$.
+We assume a temperature of $10~\mathrm{K}$ for the filament, and use the integrated intensity of the filament in $\mathrm{^{13}CO}$ and $\mathrm{C^{18}O}$ $J=1\rightarrow0$ to calculate the column densities for both molecules.
+We expect a temperature of $10~\mathrm{K}$ because the filament is embedded in a molecular cloud and is not subject to strong radiation or turbulence.
+The peak intensity of the measured $\mathrm{^{12}CO}$ toward the filament is $10.8~\mathrm{K}$, so if we assume the $\mathrm{^{12}CO}$ is optically thick, then $T_B=T_{ex}$.

-We measure the mass of the filament using the \ce{CO} isotopologues by converting the derived column densities of \ce{CO} isotopologues into \ce{H2} column densities.
-To convert from \ce{CO} isotopologues to \ce{^12C^16O}, we use abundance ratios for the isotopes of carbon and oxygen from \citet{Henkel1985, wilson94}, assuming the ratios \ce{^12C}/\ce{^13C}$=53$ and \ce{^16O}/\ce{^18O}$=327$ for the \SI{4}{kpc} molecular ring.
-We use an assumed \ce{CO} abundance of $2.5\times10^{-4}$ to convert to \ce{H2} column density.
+We measure the mass of the filament using the CO isotopologues by converting the derived column densities of CO isotopologues into $\mathrm{H_2}$ column densities.
+To convert from CO isotopologues to $\mathrm{^{12}C^{16}O}$, we use abundance ratios for the isotopes of carbon and oxygen from \citet{Henkel1985, wilson94}, assuming the ratios $\mathrm{^{12}C/^{13}C}=53$ and $\mathrm{^{16}O/^{18}O}=327$ for the $\mathrm{4~kpc}$ molecular ring.
+We use an assumed CO abundance of $2.5\times10^{-4}$ to convert to $\mathrm{H_2}$ column density.
 The masses measured are reported in Table \ref{tbl:mass}.
 The column density measurements reported in the table are the average per pixel over the map, with the column density error being the standard deviation of the column densities across the map.